deephaven/js-plugin-template/README.md

 It is defaulted to ExamplePlugin.jsx from the examples directory which is a Table Plugin.
 You may want to overwrite with ExampleAppPlugin.jsx if you are writing an App Plugin.

-2. Copy any included source files into `src` maintaing their directory structure (none are needed for the examples).
+2. Copy any included source files into `src` maintaining their directory structure (none are needed for the examples).

 ## Build the Plugin